Seva98/resume.sevcik.dev/_posts/2019-09-07-Hello world.md

 ---
 layout: post
 author: ondrej
+title: Hello World - Day 0
 ---
-# Hello World - Day 0

 1. Have working Jekyll template (even though it is lame without design), site is running on sevcik.dev
 2. Added deploy script for Jekyll so I don't need to write same code over and over again